-Whilst most juvenile Atlantic salmon (Salmo salar L.) parr are thought to remain in their natal streams until the spring, when they become smolts and migrate to the sea, an early downstream movement of parr has been recorded during the autumn by Passive Integrated Transponder (PIT) tag detection systems on the River Frome, River Itchen & River Ceiriog.
-Recent results on the River Frome have demonstrated that the autumn migration of parr can be as large (in absolute terms) as the number of smolts in the spring, although it is more typically between a quarter to a third of the size of the spring run.
+Whilst most juvenile Atlantic salmon (Salmo salar L.) parr are thought to remain in their natal streams until the spring, when they become smolts and migrate to the sea, an early downstream movement of parr has been recorded during the autumn by Passive Integrated Transponder (PIT) tag detection systems in England and Wales on the R. Frome, R. Itchen & R. Ceiriog.
+Recent results on the R. Frome have demonstrated that the autumn migration of parr can be as large as the number of smolts in the spring.
 Physiological parameters known to be important in the salmonid parr-smolt transformation suggest that autumn parr migrants, and those fish which subsequently reside in the estuary during the winter months, are not sufficiently physiologically adapted to permit permanent, or an early, entry into saltwater.
-However, subsequent monitoring of PIT tagged adult returns on River Frome has confirmed that a proportion of autumn migrating parr survive and contribute to the adult stock.
-If representative of salmon populations throughout the North Atlantic, such findings would have significant effects on our approaches to managing estuarine habitats, salmon stock monitoring and assessment programmes, the evaluation of factors affecting stocks (particularly during the critical transition between freshwater and marine environments) and the development of management strategies.
-However, the ecological driver(s) for this autumn migration and the reasons for the marked variability between years is unknown.
-Neither is there any information on the comparative sources of these two groups of fish.
-Recently we reported extensively on the results of a collaborative investigation (Cefas and Game & Wildlife Conservation Trust, GWCT) on the migration strategies of individually tagged juvenile Atlantic salmon in the River Frome, southern England.
-We related the timing of passage past fixed PIT tag detection systems to the source of fish when they were tagged the previous summer, testing hypotheses that particular migration strategies are related to known intrinsic and extrinsic factors of those individual fish, in particular their size, local population density and type of channel that fish were originally tagged in.
-This work has now been peer-reviewed and published, for more details please see Publications/ outputs below.
+Subsequent monitoring of PIT tagged adult returns has confirmed that a proportion of autumn migrating parr survive and contribute to the adult stock.
+However, the ecological driver(s) for this autumn migration and the reasons for the marked variability between years are unknown.